ok2cqr/cqrlog/compiled/README.md

    - click blue link of that file.
 New page opens.
 You see that there is a button "Download" click it.
      Your browser downloads the zip.
 If it asks where to save, select folder /tmp
    - Do the same with file help.tgz
-   - Click next link updateCqrlog.sh.
-File opens in view mode.
-There is a button "Raw", click it.
-     File opens in plain mode to web browser.
-     Anywhere on that page do a right click and you get dialog from where you find selection "Save with name" (or similar).
-Click that and select folder /tmp for saving.
-Dialog should offer updateCqrlog.sh as the save name.
+   - Do the same with file updateCqrlog.sh.zip

    - If your browser downloaded cqrX.zip and help.tgz without asking a save folder you find them from your download folder.
 You must move them now to /tmp folder.

-Now you should have all 3 files (cqrX.zip, help.tgz and updateCqrlog.sh) in /tmp folder.
+Now you should have all 3 files (cqrX.zip, help.tgz and updateCqrlog.sh.zip) in /tmp folder.

 Open command console.

-Check that you can execute updateCqrlog.sh by giving a command:

-    chmod a+x /tmp/updateCqrlog.sh
+Go to /tmp directory.

+    cd /tmp

+Unzip updateCqrlog.sh.zip to find the updating script.

+    unzip updateCqrlog.sh.zip

 Then start updateCqrlog.sh script with command:

     /tmp/updateCqrlog.sh

+	If you can not start script then check that you can execute updateCqrlog.sh by giving a command: chmod a+x /tmp/updateCqrlog.sh
+	Then try again to start script.

 Script stops every now and then to let you read what has been done and what to do next.
 You must press ENTER to continue running.

 I have tested this script many times while writing it.
 How ever it may fail with your setup.